Resident Evil 4: Ports

-On March 23, 2011, high-definition remastered versions of both Resident Evil – Code: Veronica and Resident Evil 4 were announced to be in development for the Xbox 360 and PlayStation 3, as part of the Resident Evil: Revival Selection series.
+On March 23, 2011, Capcom announced high-definition (HD) remastered versions of Resident Evil – Code: Veronica and Resident Evil 4 for the Xbox 360 and PlayStation 3, as part of the Resident Evil: Revival Selection series.
 The ports feature all the bonus content from the previous releases, including "Separate Ways".
-On July 23, 2011, Capcom announced at Comic-Con 2011 that Resident Evil 4 would be released on September 20, 2011 for the PlayStation Network and Xbox Live Games on Demand.
-In Japan, Resident Evil 4 and Resident Evil - Code: Veronica were released on a single disc with the title Biohazard Revival Selection on September 8, 2011.
-For North America and Europe, both games, including Resident Evil 4 HD, were only released as downloads on Xbox Live Games on Demand and PlayStation Network.
+On July 23, 2011, Capcom announced at San Diego Comic-Con 2011 that Resident Evil 4 would be released on September 20 for the PlayStation Network and Xbox Live Games on Demand.
+In Japan, Resident Evil 4 and Resident Evil – Code: Veronica were released on a single disc as Biohazard Revival Selection on September 8, 2011.
+In North America and Europe, the games were only released as downloads on Xbox Live Games on Demand and PlayStation Network.
 On February 27, 2014, Capcom released Resident Evil 4 Ultimate HD Edition for Windows.
-The port features improved graphics and many other enhancements that were included in Resident Evil 4 HD.
-Resident Evil 4 was re-released on PlayStation 4 and Xbox One on August 30, 2016.

-In April 2013, Resident Evil 4 was released on Android, but outside of Japan, it is exclusive to Samsung through Samsung Galaxy Store.

-Capcom announced in October 2018 that Resident Evil 4 would be published for the Nintendo Switch sometime in 2019, along with releases of Resident Evil and Resident Evil Zero.
-All three games were released on May 21, 2019 worldwide and on May 23, 2019 in Japan.
+The port features improved graphics and enhancements included in Resident Evil 4 HD.
+Resident Evil 4 was rereleased on PlayStation 4 and Xbox One on August 30, 2016.
+In April 2013, Resident Evil 4 was released on Android.
+Outside of Japan, it is exclusive to Samsung through their Galaxy Store.
+Capcom announced in October 2018 that Resident Evil 4 would be published for the Nintendo Switch in 2019, along with releases of Resident Evil and Resident Evil Zero (both 2002).

 In October 2021, Capcom released a virtual reality (VR) version of Resident Evil 4 for the Oculus Quest 2.
 Developed by the American Armature Studio, many elements of gameplay like combat and inventory management were changed to accommodate VR.
 This version, which runs on Unreal Engine 4, also includes redesigned textures with increased resolution.
-The VR version was heavily criticized by fans, both in Japan and the West, due to Armature Studio's censorship of content.
-The developers and executive producer Tom Ivey, who stated that the changes were made to "update the game for a modern audience", removed a number of in-game animations (such as the animation triggered when players attempted to look up Ashley's skirt), dialogue and flirtatious banter between characters.
-Some of these changes were made at the expense of continuity and context in cutscenes essential to the game's plot.
-The controversy continued when in April 2022 the VR version's executive producer Tom Ivey stood by the changes: "I definitely agree with the changes we made to the game so, we're definitely on board with that, we think it's the right thing".
+The developers and executive producer Tom Ivey stated that there were changes made to "update the game for a modern audience", and a number of in-game animations (such as the animation triggered when players attempted to look up Ashley's skirt), dialogue and flirtatious banter between characters were removed.